IDinsight/ask-a-question/docs/develop/setup.md

 # Setting up your development environment

-Now that you have your local environment setup (1), you can setup the components needed to develop your new feature.
+## Option 1 - Using Docker Compose Watch

+This option uses the same Docker Compose script as deployment and so is *environment-agnostic*.
+It's good for quick startup and end-to-end testing but the downside is that changes take 5-10s to be reflected in the app (1).
 { .annotate }

+1. This is because the backend and admin app images are rebuilt every time there is a change to their respective code folders.

+Steps:

+1. go to `deployment/docker-compose`
+2. copy `template.env` to a new file `.env` and set the necessary variables (for localhost deployment, you just need to set the `OPENAI_API_KEY` and leave everything else as default)
+3. run

+        docker compose -f docker-compose.yml -f docker-compose.dev.yml -p aaq-stack watch

+The app will now run and update with any changes made to the `core_backend` or `admin_app` folders.

+The admin app will be available on `http://localhost` and the backend API testing UI on `http://localhost/api/docs`.

+## Option 2 - Manual

+Go with this option if you have set your environment up correctly and want instant feedback from your changes.
+Takes a little more configuration before each run.

+Once you have your local environment setup (1), you can setup the components needed to develop your new feature.
+{ .annotate }

 1. if you haven't see [Contributing to AAQ]("./contributing.md")

-## Databases
+### Database

-### Running the database on docker
+#### Running the database on docker

 !!! warning "You need to have installed [Docker](https://docs.docker.com/get-docker/)"